TvDragon/basic_platformer_cpp/README.md

 1. Follow tutorial to install on [windows](https://www.matsson.com/prog/sdl2-mingw-w64-tutorial.php)

 ## Installing the game
-If you want to install the source code or appimage for Linux you can download it at [Linux Build](https://github.com/TvDragon/basic_platformer_cpp/releases/tag/Linux)

 If you want to install the source code for Windows you can download it at [Windows Build](https://github.com/TvDragon/basic_platformer_cpp/releases/tag/Windows)

 ## Usage